ARTICLES

 More Transparency and a More Sustainable Floral Chain

-The goals of the research are to analyze the risks in the supply chains of wild-harvested floral products, to identify a roadmap for reducing the sustainability risks in these supply chains, and to examine the role of assurance programs in promoting sustainable wild-harvested flora.
-This would bring benefits to the floriculture sector as better harvesting practices could also make a significant contribution to efforts to conserve vulnerable landscapes.
-Harvesting in line with good practice can also have a net positive effect on climate change through natural carbon sequestration, and it can help to safeguard livelihoods in rural areas where wild harvesting is undertaken.
+The goals of the research were to analyze the risks in the supply chains of wild-harvested floral products, to identify a roadmap for reducing the sustainability risks in these supply chains, and to examine the role of assurance programs in promoting sustainable wild-harvested flora.
+This would benefit the floriculture sector as better harvesting practices could also significantly contribute to efforts to conserve vulnerable landscapes.
+Harvesting in line with good practice could also have a net positive effect on climate change through natural carbon sequestration, and also help to safeguard livelihoods in rural areas where wild harvesting is undertaken.

 About the Research and the Project